-This begs the question: Are PPC campaign management tools really better than hiring a PPC consultant?
+But, is it too good to be true?
+Are PPC campaign management tools really better than hiring a PPC consultant?

-- What PPC management software tools are and their capabilities
+- What PPC management software tools are

-What Is PPC Management Software?
+What is PPC Management Software?

 Top PPC Advertising Channels